Activities Not Requiring a Work Pass in Singapore

 Singapore is a vibrant country that is constantly reinventing itself beyond the realms of economic and commercial preeminence.
 The country is vivaciously nurturing all aspects of thriving society by encouraging multifaceted development in terms of arts, culture and sports as well.
 The city-state is therefore a confluence of talent, creativity and ideas therefore it has become a platform for performance, exchange and exhibition for international talents as well.
-In line with the evolving role of Singapore as a regional hub for creative industry as well as a regional convention center, the regulator of manpower, the Ministry of Manpower, has provided exemption of work pass for some activities undertaken by foreigners on a temporary basis.
+In line with the evolving role of Singapore as a regional hub for creative industries as well as a regional convention center, Singapore’s Ministry of Manpower has provided exemption of work pass for some activities undertaken by foreigners on a temporary basis.
 The following is an overview of the provision.

 The Employment of Foreign Manpower Act exempts a list of activities that can be pursued by a foreigner in Singapore without a work pass subject to some condition.
 Foreigners are allowed by the Ministry of Manpower to engage in the exempted activities without a work pass during the validity of their Short Term Visit Pass.

 However such an engagement cannot exceed more than 60 days and can be carried out only after notifying the MOM.
 If the person performs such exempt activities beyond sixty days then he/she is required to obtain a valid work pass.

 It must be noted that the exemption does not waive any other legal compliance that may be required in Singapore.
 Foreigners performing at establishments endowed with Public Entertainment License (PEL), such as bars, clubs, pubs etc, are required to hold work permit with six months validity.